anthelix/anth_blog/_posts/news/2021-06-07-string-a-long.md

 permalink: /:categories/:year/:month/:day/:title.html
 ---

-Well.
 Last weeks, I worked around Data Management.
 I will write about this  topic later.
 Right now, I learn sql server  and Transact sql.
 Remember, the byte is " the unit of information corresponding to 1 byte (1 octet in french), that is 8 bits.
 Let's talk about  data types and first CHAR and VARCHAR.
 **CHAR(n) and VARCHAR(n).** Both are data types  to store characters.
 The max lenght is  8000.
 CHAR(n) is fixed-lenght data type, all values are stored in n bytes even if  the string is less than n.